 Light writes:

 “An insurer with a Connected Home or Connected Business IoT initiative that provides discounts for web-connected security systems, moisture detectors, smart locks, etc. may be subsidizing the purchase of devices which could be enlisted in a botnet attack on a variety of targets.
-This could expose both the policyholders and the insurer providing the discount to a variety of potential losses.”
+This could expose both the policyholders and the insurer providing the discount to a variety of potential losses.”If the same type of safety and security devices are disabled by malware, homeowners and property insurers may have increased and unanticipated losses, Light suggests.

 The Insurance Information Institute white paper on cyber threats and opportunities is available here.